 Cause: Overcooking or under-marinating.

 Solution: Keep an eye on the time and use a meat thermometer.
-Also, increase marination duration to at least 8 hours.
+Also, increase marination duration to at least 8 hours for better moisture retention.

 Cause: Using regular chili instead of Kashmiri chili.

-Solution: Swap in Kashmiri chili for color, or add a pinch of beetroot powder for a pop of red.
+Solution: Swap in Kashmiri chili for color, or add a pinch of beetroot powder for a pop of red without altering the flavor profile significantly.

 Cause: Overloading on generic chili powders.

-Solution: Use Kashmiri chili or mix in garam masala to mellow the heat without sacrificing flavor.
+Solution: Use Kashmiri chili or mix in additional garam masala to mellow the heat while maintaining authentic flavor.

-Cause: Cooking in a standard oven without any smoke elements.
+Cause: Cooking in a standard oven without smoke elements.

-Solution: Try the wood chip trick mentioned earlier, or finish under a broiler for slight char.
+Solution: Try the wood chip trick mentioned earlier, or finish under a broiler for slight char that mimics tandoor cooking.

 Conclusion: Elevate Your Home Kitchen Game